1969 Afghan parliamentary election: Aftermath

 Whilst somewhat more reflective of Afghanistan as a whole, the new parliament was plagued by lethargy and deadlock, with only 1 minor bill being passed in the 1969/1970 session.
 Amid growing polarisation in politics, the King came under increasing criticism (although he maintained his personal popularity) over his political decisions, such as not putting forward his own Prime Ministerial candidate, and from withholding consent from legislation such as the political parties bill.

 Some critics focused not on the King, but other members of the royal family, particularly General Sardar Shah Wali Khan, the Kings cousin; son-in-law; and a prominent military figure.
 Wali was particularly hated by Afghan leftists for having ordered Afghan troops to fire on demonstrations in October 1965.
-Other major issues involved the governments poor response to the 1972 famine, which had left up to 100,000 Afghans dead.
+Other major issues involved the government's poor response to the 1972 famine, which had left up to 100,000 Afghans dead.
 Simultaneously, there was increasing public dissent over the lack of stable governance, with Afghanistan having had 5 Prime Ministers since 1963.

 Amid this atmosphere of instability and dissent Mohammed Daoud Khan launched the 1973 coup d'état, ending the Afghan monarchy.